hth313/Calypsi-tool-chains/README.md

 contract development, you can reach me by sending e-mail to hth313@gmail.com.

+An exception to the above is given to the HP-41 Nut target which is provided with a BSD license to its binary distribution.
+Permission is given to use the HP-41 Nut tools for commercial use, free of charge.

 ## Feedback and issues

 If you cannot find a suitable project below to post questions or